donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/gortz.jpg" alt="Görtz-Wedhorn" width="200px"/>

-This is a translation of the two German classic books on scheme theory.
+This is a translation of the two German classics on scheme theory.
 The first one deals with general aspects of schemes while the second one focuses on the cohomology of schemes, a notoriously difficult part of an already notoriously difficult subject.
 I think if I had to get a single resource to study algebraic geometry (outside of maybe the lecture notes above), it would be this.
-FNext, this insane book that is _also_ free:
+Next, this insane book that is _also_ free:

 **[Foundations of Algebraic Geometry](http://math.stanford.edu/~vakil/216blog/FOAGnov1817public.pdf)**, *Ravi Vakil*